rust-lang/book/src/ch05-02-example-structs.md

 ```

 The `println!` macro can do many kinds of formatting, and by default, the curly
-brackets tell `println!` to use formatting known as `Display`: output intended
+brackets tell `println!` to use formatting known as `Display` output intended
 for direct end user consumption.
 The primitive types we’ve seen so far
 implement `Display` by default because there’s only one way you’d want to show
 a `1` or any other primitive type to a user.
 But with structs, the way